GoogleChrome/ip-protection/Masked-Domain-List.md

 vserv.mobi                                       | Vserv                                                          | Not Impacted By Script Blocking
 vtex.com.br                                      | Vtex                                                           | Not Impacted By Script Blocking
 mediabong.com                                    | Vuble                                                          | Not Impacted By Script Blocking
-accelerator-media.com                            | WPP                                                            | Not Impacted By Script Blocking
 compete.com                                      | WPP                                                            | Not Impacted By Script Blocking
 decdna.net                                       | WPP                                                            | Not Impacted By Script Blocking
 decideinteractive.com                            | WPP                                                            | Not Impacted By Script Blocking